Trust Architecture¶

 - x402 billing requires positive

-- x402 billing requires
+agent_price_cents; x402_enabledrequires x402 billing mode;- x402 billing requires

-data_retention=DO_NOT_STORE; - tombstoned workflows cannot be public agent-discoverable;
+data_retention=DO_NOT_STORE; - tombstoned workflows cannot have

-- archived workflows cannot be public agent-discoverable;
+x402_enabled=True; - archived workflows cannot have

-- submission content is either inline or file, not both;
+x402_enabled=True; - submission content is either inline or file, not both;

 - purged submissions must have content cleared.